How Much Does a McDonald's Franchise Cost? $1.2M–$2.6M

-A McDonald's franchise in Australia requires a total investment of $1,200,000 to $2,600,000.
-That range covers the franchise fee, store fit-out, equipment, and working capital — but it doesn't tell the full story.
+A McDonald's franchise in Australia requires a total investment of $1,200,000 to $2,600,000, plus a minimum of $500,000 in unencumbered personal funds before McDonald's will consider your application.
+That headline range covers the franchise fee, store fit-out, equipment, and working capital — but it doesn't tell the full story.
 McDonald's also charges franchisees rent on top of standard royalties, a cost structure unlike most other franchise systems.
 With approximately 1,073 restaurants across Australia and roughly 85% of them franchised (McDonald's Australia, 2025), this is the country's largest QSR network by a wide margin.
-Here's what the numbers actually look like.
+Here's what the numbers actually look like — including how they shift between states.

 Franchise Cost Guide 2026